-C-styles are cautious and compliant to their own high standards.
-Their emphasis is to work with the existing circumstances to ensure the quality of the product or service.
+C-styles are cautious and comply with their own high standards.
+Their emphasis is on working with the existing circumstances to ensure the quality of the product or service.
 C-styles make sure that everything works the way it should.

 C-styles are sometimes too critical of others.
 They expect everyone to follow their standards.
 Their attention to detail and correctness can be perceived as nit-picky by others.
-C-styles' desire to do things correctly can also slow down their decision making.
+The C-style's desire to do things correctly can also slow down their decision making.
 They can over analyse issues and need a lot of information.

 Motto: "If we do not have time to do it right, do we have time to do it over again?"
-As a result, C styles are good in ensuring quality control.
+As a result, C styles are good at ensuring quality control.

-Focus: Analyses tasks and things.
+Focus: Analysis of tasks and things.